Good to know

 The outsole unit of the Hoka One One Gaviota makes use of the Hi-Abrasion Lightweight Rubber, which is a durable rubber material.
 It is able to shield the foam mid-sole unit from the potentially damaging nature of the surfaces.
-It also responsibly delivers traction, which is essential in every run.
+It also responsibly delivers the necessary amount of traction for road running.

 Flex grooves mark the surface of the outsole.
 They basically make the platform more flexible, so that the foot can move more naturally through the gait cycle.